What does a ticket to LACMA include?

 Please walk inside the galleries.
 You can burn off some energy outside and in the park!

-My child is interested in hands-on art making activities.
-What can we do at the museum?
+I am interested in hands-on art making activities.
+What can I do at the museum?

 Can I bring my stroller?